 Lawrence Technological University’s Master of Science in Computer Science can prepare you to meet the challenges of this exciting and evolving industry.
-The program offers the flexibility to accommodate students from a variety of backgrounds – recent college graduates in computer science can gain advanced knowledge and skills in DATA SCIENCES, BIG DATA, DATA MINING or INTELLIGENT SYSTEMS and ROBOTICS by working with leading internationally recognized professors.
+The program offers the flexibility to accommodate students from a variety of backgrounds – recent college graduates work with leading internationally recognized professors to gain advanced knowledge and skills in:

 Even those with undergraduate degrees in non-computer areas interested in entering the field can qualify for admission by examination or by taking 3 or 4 undergraduate computer science classes.

 From aerospace to the pharmaceutical industry, computers affect almost every aspect of modern-day life.
 As technology continues to advance, so does the demand for our computer science graduates.
 A master's degree in computer science is often required for those seeking the best opportunities in computer science.

 Today business and industry leaders rely on those with specialized skills to design and develop products, as well as apply the latest software engineering methodologies.
 Computer scientists specializing in Artificial Intelligence or the Data Sciences are projected to be among the most in demand.

 CONCENTRATIONSThe MSCS program offers a track leading to a general Master’s degree in Computer Science.
 Additionally the program offers two optional concentrations in high-impact computer science topics.
 Students interested in these concentrations will complete the same number of credit hours (30), but will take more courses related to their concentration, in addition to twelve credits of working directly with faculty on practical projects related to the discipline.
 The two concentrations are Intelligent Systems, and Data Science – Big Data & Data Mining.
 Students in these concentrations will receive close guidance from faculty who are nationally recognized experts in these fields.